 Work with The Royal Opera

 Each singer studies major roles with the Programme's Artistic Director, David Gowland, and with the music staff and language coaches of The Royal Opera.
 Young Artists sing small roles in productions on the Royal Opera House's main stage and cover larger roles.
 They also have the opportunity to observe every phase of the rehearsal and production of operas for the main stage.
 Every facility of the company is made available to them so that their talents can be nurtured through total immersion in the life of the Royal Opera House.

 Other activities at the Royal Opera House

-Concert work is another important part of their training and regular performance opportunities for the Young Artists include lunchtime recitals in the Linbury Studio Theatre and the Crush Room.
+Concert work is another important part of their training and regular performance opportunities for the Young Artists include recitals in various venues.
 They also participate in the Royal Opera House's education work in schools and at the Royal Opera House.

 Young Artists Performances

-The Young Artists participate in opera productions, fully-staged and with orchestra, in the Royal Opera House's Linbury Studio Theatre.
-In addition, they give a performance each year on the main stage of the Royal Opera House.
+Each season, the Young Artists participate in a chamber opera in a small scale venue and give a performance on the main stage of the Royal Opera House.